MrKevinWeiss/Testing/doc/SlaveBoardSpec.md

 - If alterations are made in the future it is not necessary to update or bring in a new RTOS

 ### How dependant is the bpt on the library (STMCube and CMSIS)?
+- ...Very, many features use the HAL of the STMCube, this allows for quicker development time
+- Application code will try to remain modular allowing for porting
+- Since the HAL is used for much of the development, porting to other boards that support it should be quick (ie STM based boards)

+### What are the final thoughts
+- The most efficient way to assist RIOT is to quickly deploy a usable system, so far this is the best/fastest/most reliable way to do so
+- Additional support for slave peripherals can be added after knowledge is gained from the baremetal development

 # Shell Communication Protocol
 ## Introduction